agustina4acosta/test/README.md

-# SOC - Security Analyst Interview Exercise
+#  Interview Exercise

-This repository contains my solutions to the SOC - Security Analyst Interview Exercise, which involved analyzing movie-related data from IMDB for the year 2018.
+This repository contains my solutions to a Interview Exercise, which involved analyzing movie-related data from IMDB for the year 2018.

 ## Questions and Answers